coreui/coreui/site/content/docs/4.0/customize/overview.md

 ---
 layout: docs
 title: Customize
-description: Learn how to theme, customize, and extend Bootstrap with Sass, a boatload of global options, an expansive color system, and more.
+description: Learn how to theme, customize, and extend CoreUI for Bootstrap with Sass, a boatload of global options, an expansive color system, and more.
 group: customize
 toc: false
 aliases: "/docs/4.0/customize/"